MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

    -  *WARNING: Current limitation: the ``if`` statement cannot wrap or be nested in a ``try-catch-finally`` statement*

--  Added an option for grouping all the methods by type in a single ELF section
+-  Added :ref:`enable_group_methods` for grouping all the methods by type in a single ELF section

-   -  ``com.microej.soar.groupMethodsByType.enabled`` (``false`` by
-      default)
-   -  *WARNING: this option avoids to reach the maximum number of ELF sections (65536) when building a large application, but affects the application code size (especially inline methods are embedded even if they are not used)*

 -  Added an error message when ``microejapp.o`` cannot be generated because the maximum number of ELF sections (65536) is reached